Starter

 From solo founders to engineering teams.

 Use the Papilio dashboard as your entire interface.
 Configure entities, build flows, manage records, query data.
 No code required.
-The platform runs autonomously.

 Build your product on top of Papilio.
 Use the dashboard for configuration, the SDK for integration.
 Your users never know Papilio exists.